-Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balance - total governmental funds \$ 7,122 Governmental funds report capital outlays as expenditures.
+Amounts reported for governmental activities in the statement of activities are different because: Net change in fund balance - total governmental funds \$ 65,609 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the costs of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlay \$ 5,420 Depreciation expense (147,830) (142,410) The net effect of various miscellaneous transactions involving capital assets (i.e., retirements) is to increase net position.
-1,207 Revenues for services that were not collected in the current period are not reported as revenue in the current period while they are recorded in the statement of activities.
+Capital outlay Depreciation expense \$ 112,882 (129,490) (16,608) Revenues for services that were not collected in the current period are not reported as revenue in the current period while they are recorded in the statement of activities.
 This is the change in the unavailable revenue balance for the fiscal year.
-(2,236) Repayment of long-term debt (e.g., leases) principal is an expenditure in the government funds, but the repayment reduces long-term liabilities in the Statement of Net Position.
-Capital lease repayment 290,520 Pension/OPEB contributions are reported as expenditures in the governmental funds when made.
+(1,236) Debt proceeds provides current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
+Repayment of debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+Capital lease incurred Capital lease principal repayment (11,999) 32,600 Pension/OPEB contributions are reported as expenditures in the governmental funds when made.
 However, they are reported as deferred outflows of resources in the statement of net position because the net pension/OPEB liability is measured a year before the District's report date.
 Pension/OPEB expense, which is the change in the net pension liability/OPEB adjusted for changes in deferred outflows and inflows of resources related to pensions/OPEB, is reported in the statement of activities.
-Pension/OPEB contributions 36,550 Pension/OPEB expense 51,116 87,666 Compensated absences expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-(9,576) Change in net position of governmental activities \$ 232,293
+Pension/OPEB contributions Pension/OPEB expense 98,105 (115,021) (16,916) Under the modified accrual basis of accounting used in the governmental funds, expenditures are not recognized for transactions that are not normally paid with expendable available resources.
+In the statement of activities, however, which is presented on the accrual basis of accounting, expenses are reported regardless of when the financial resources are available.
+Increase in compensated absences (1,796) Change in net position of governmental activities \$ 49,654